 Or maybe even a little quicker, and to maintain that pace over a distance that they might otherwise find hard to achieve in training, even with a regular interval session.
-If the interval session, say for a 800m runner were to be -
+If the interval session, say for an 800m runner, were to be:

-3 x 600m with 10 minutes between each set
+- 3 x 600m with 10 minutes between each set

-However, by splitting the intervals and setting -
+However, by splitting the intervals and setting:

-3 x 2 x 300m with 1minute between each repetition and 10minutes between the sets
+- 3 x 2 x 300m with 1 minute between each repetition and 10minutes between the sets

 then this should allow race pace to be achieved and maintained for the whole session.
 Also, the culmination of each set (the end of the second run) would generally feel as hard as if the whole set had been done in one run.

-This approach can be used by athletes hoping to compete over the whole range of distances, for example a split interval for a
+This approach can be used by athletes hoping to compete over the whole range of distances, for example a split interval for a 400m Runner could be:

-3 x 2 x 200m (1,10mins)
+- 3 x 2 x 200m (1,10mins)

-or a 1500m Runner
+while a 1500m Runner could do:

-4 x (600m, 1min, 400m) (8mins between sets)
+- 4 x (600m, 1min, 400m) (8mins between sets)

-5 x 3 x 1000m (30secs, 5mins)
+- 5 x 3 x 1000m (30secs, 5mins)